 A.4.5.3.11.1 Test Purpose and Environment

-The purpose of this test is to verify that the TRS based SCell activation times are within the requirements stated in clause 8.3.2, when the SCell is an SSB-less SCell on a FR1 band different from the reference cell (i.e., PCell).
+The purpose of this test is to verify that the TRS based SCell activation times are within the requirements stated in clause 8.3.2, when the SCell is an SSB-less SCell on a FR1 band different from the reference cell (i.e., PCell) and provided with periodic CSI-RS for tracking instead of SSB.
 The SCell and PCell are collocated.

 The supported test configurations are shown in table A.4.5.3.11.1-1 below.
 The test parameters are given in Tables A.4.5.3.11.1-2 and cell-specific parameters in A.4.5.3.11.1-3 below.
 The test consists of two successive time periods, with duration of T1 and T2, respectively.
 There are three carriers, E-UTRA has one cell; NR has two cells, where each NR cell has one carrier and these two carriers are collocated and on different FR1 bands.
 SSB is not transmitted on the SCell hence the UE is not provided with SSB configuration (absoluteFrequencySSB) in the SCell (FrequencyInfoDL) nor SMTC configuration.
 Before the test starts the UE is connected to Cell 1 (PCell) on E-UTRA and Cell 2 (PSCell) on NR, but is not aware of Cell 3 (SCell) on NR.
 The UE is monitoring the PCell and PSCell.
 The UE shall be continuously scheduled in the PCell and PSCell throughout the whole test.